Overview

 Quirks & notes

-- Contextual setbacks as default alternative: Pittsburgh explicitly builds contextual setbacks and contextual building heights into code (§925.06, §925.07) as permissible alternatives to fixed base district standards; in established neighborhoods effective setback determined by surrounding context, not single table value; desktop setback analysis without block-level data may be unreliable
+- Contextual setbacks as default alternative — Pittsburgh explicitly builds contextual setbacks (matching adjacent properties) and contextual building heights into the code (§925.06, §925.07) as permissible alternatives to fixed base-district standards.
+In established neighborhoods, effective setbacks are determined by surrounding context — desktop setback analysis without block-level data may be unreliable. — [§925.06, §925.07]

-- Residential Compatibility Standards (Chapter 916): Non-residential development and higher-density residential (RM-M/H/VH) within 100 ft of lower-density residential subject to extensive height/setback/screening/operating hour/noise/lighting/odor standards; within 50 ft max 40 ft / 3 stories; within 51–100 ft max 50 ft / 4 stories; beyond 100 ft no cap
+- §916 Residential Compatibility Standards — distance-based height envelope — Non-residential and higher-density residential (RM-M/H/VH) within 100 ft of lower-density residential subject to graduated height/setback/screening/operating-hour/noise/lighting/odor standards: within 50 ft max 40 ft / 3 stories; within 51-100 ft max 50 ft / 4 stories; beyond 100 ft no cap.
+Materially affects mixed-use redevelopment underwriting on neighborhood-edge parcels. — [Chapter 916 Residential Compatibility Standards]

-- Party wall zero setback: When dwelling attached to neighboring unit by party wall or abutting wall, interior sideyard setback on that side is zero; explicit provision enabling dense rowhouse and attached development patterns consistent with Pittsburgh's historic urban fabric
+- Party-wall zero sideyard setback enables rowhouse fabric — When a dwelling is attached to a neighboring unit by party wall or abutting wall, the interior sideyard setback on that side is zero.
+Explicit provision enabling Pittsburgh's historic rowhouse / Mexican-War-Streets-pattern density. — [§925.06.A, §925.07.A]

-- Riverfront step-back requirement: Buildings in RIV district exceeding 65 ft must step back minimum 10 ft along façade parallel to river for any portion above 65 ft; additional step-back rules apply within 125 ft of Project Pool Elevation
+- Riverfront (RIV) step-back above 65 ft — Buildings in RIV exceeding 65 ft must step back a minimum 10 ft along the façade parallel to the river for any portion above 65 ft; additional step-back rules apply within 125 ft of Project Pool Elevation.
+Material constraint on Allegheny / Monongahela / Ohio waterfront highrise development. — [§902.01.A; DCP riverfront-zoning master document]

 Formulas